Honda S800 Sports Car Club Logo

 Before the prize-giving we had a surprise presentation to our Treasurer Duncan who was celebrating a BIG birthday on the Saturday.
 Every big birthday deserves cake so we presented Duncan with a cake and a trophy cup to mark the occasion.

-Then it was time for the prize giving.
-Furthest travelled were Sue and Norman Truran closely followed by Robert and Dominica Fourt.
-Onto the best car and our winner by quite a margin was Stewart Hutchinson.
 We don’t have runners up – so highly commended this year was Robert and Dominica’s yellow left hand drive coupe.
 Having said that, the standard of the cars was very close with only a handful of votes separating many of the cars.

 The final part of the night was the prize raffle.
 It seems that several members had spotted the newly released Hot Wheels racing Honda S800 in yellow when on their travels this year and thought that would make an ideal and possibly unique raffle prize.
 We inadvertently ended up with eight yellow S800 models on the raffle prize table proving that members do think alike!